 Veneers

 Dental bonding is more affordable than veneers, but also more limited in its versatility.
-Dental bonding can help with minor cosmetic concerns, but veneers can tackle more severe conditions of discoloration.
+Dental bonding can help with minor cosmetic concerns, but veneers can tackle more severe cases of discoloration.

 Traditional veneers are a more invasive procedure than dental bonding, since they require the dentist to remove some of the enamel from your teeth.
 The removal of your protective enamel means you will need to have veneers forever.
 If you’re not interested in such a large commitment, dental bonding could be a more appealing option.

 Dental bonding isn’t as stain-resistant or durable as traditional porcelain veneers.
-It’s likely you will need to replace it more often than you would veneers, due to breakage or discoloration.
-However, bonding is much less expensive than veneers, ($300-600 per tooth compared to $250-$2500) so even with more frequent replacement, you’d likely still save money in the long run.
+Plus, you’ll likely need to replace it more often than you would veneers.
+However, bonding is much less expensive than veneers — $300–600 per tooth compared to $500–$2500 — so even with more frequent replacement, you’d likely still save money in the long run.

 Implants

-Implants are effective, but significantly more invasive and time-consuming.
+Implants are sturdy, but significantly more invasive and time-consuming.
 These are replacement teeth, drilled into your jawbone—so they don’t treat the same conditions as dental bonding.
-Implants are typically best suited for people who need whole teeth replaced, whereas bonding is more of a way to treat small cosmetic concerns with the teeth you already have.
+Implants are typically best suited for people who need entire teeth replaced, whereas bonding is more of a way to treat small cosmetic concerns with the teeth you already have.

 Dental bonding is a relatively quick appointment with no major recovery time, whereas implants require several invasive procedures that must be spaced months apart so you can heal in between.

 Dental bonding and implants reside on two opposite sides of the spectrum when it comes to cost.
-Per tooth cost for bonding averages $300-$600, while implants average $1,500-$6,000 per tooth.
+Bonding averages $300–$600 per tooth, while implants cost $3,000–$7,000 per tooth on average.

 Braces/Aligners

 Bonding can address minor cosmetic concerns, but it isn’t a substitute for comprehensive orthodontic treatment.
-The bonding material is attached to your teeth in the positions they’re already in—it doesn’t move the teeth into new positions.
-So if your reason for seeking treatment is major crowding and spacing issues, you’ll likely still need to pursue orthodontic treatment to get the results you’re looking for.
+The dentist attaches bonding material to your teeth in their current positions — it doesn’t move them.
+So if your reason for seeking treatment is major crowding and spacing issues, you’ll likely still need to pursue orthodontic treatment to get the results you’re after.

-The average cost of braces is about $5,000.
-Clear aligner treatment can cost you anywhere from $1,100-$7,000 depending on the provider you choose.
+The average cost of braces is about $3,000–$7,000.
+Clear aligners treatment can cost you anywhere from $1,000–$8,000 depending on the provider you choose.
 At-home clear aligners offer the most affordable teeth straightening treatment, averaging prices below $2,000.

 Final Thoughts

-The sticker price doesn’t usually tell the whole story of what you can expect to pay overall.
+Yet the sticker price rarely tells the entire story.
 Your final price largely depends on your particular set of circumstances and preferences.
 As you look at various dental treatment options, it’s important to consider many different cost-influencing factors.

 If you have minor cosmetic concerns you’d like addressed in a safe and affordable way, dental bonding may be a great way to get a smile that makes you feel your best!